nlavalle/AghanimsFantasy/README.md

 # Aghanim's Fantasy

-Work in progress, goal is to have a fantasy league setup primarily for the NADCL.
+Current live, work in progress to create a Fantasy League following TI13's format for other smaller professional Dota Tournaments.
+Project originally spun off of https://github.com/daveknippers/AghanimsWager

 ### Requirements
 This project depends on three things: